 - The Groundhog Day Blizzard of 2011

-Tornado-related fatalities are rare during February, but they do occur.
-In 2015, seven tornado-related fatalities were reported.
-And, 15 were reported in 2012.
-The most significant tornado outbreak to impact the country during February was the 2008 “Super Tuesday” outbreak.
+The average number of tornado-related fatalities during February is the highest of any month—13.
+This is due in part to the “Super Tuesday” outbreak of 2008; the most significant tornado outbreak to impact the country during February.
 On February 5–6, 86 tornadoes touched down across a large portion of the south-central United States.
 Tennessee and Kentucky were the hardest hit with 50 tornadoes observed across the two states.
 Of the 86 tornadoes, 17 were classified as “strong” EF-2 tornadoes, 5 as “severe” EF-3 tornadoes, and 5 as “devastating” EF-4 tornadoes on the Enhanced Fujita Tornado Scale.
-Throughout the course of the outbreak, 10 of these tornadoes took the lives of 57 people.

 February 14 Climate Normals for Lovely U.S. Locations